-- 119. To take advantage of the lucrative market for chronic pain patients, Defendants developed a well-funded marketing scheme based on deception.
-Defendants used both direct marketing and unbranded advertising disseminated by purported independent third parties to spread false and deceptive statements about the risks and benefits of long-term opioid use. - 120.
+- To take advantage of the lucrative market for chronic pain patients, Defendants developed a well-funded marketing scheme based on deception.
+Defendants used both direct marketing and unbranded advertising disseminated by purported independent third parties to spread false and deceptive statements about the risks and benefits of long-term opioid use. - 112.
 Yet these statements were not only unsupported by or contrary to the scientific evidence, they were also contrary to pronouncements by and guidance from federal agencies such as the Food and Drug Administration ("FDA") and Centers for Disease Control and Prevention ("CDC") based on that evidence.
-They also targeted susceptible prescribers and vulnerable patient populations, including the elderly and veterans. - 121.
-Defendants also used kickback systems, prior authorization systems, and incentives to encourage health care providers to prescribe the opioid medications.
+They also targeted susceptible prescribers and vulnerable patient populations, including the elderly and veterans.